cmclark00/XBLA-Automation/Readme.md

 Instructions for use:

-Place all files/folders in your home  directory
+Make sure you have the newest version of python installed.

+In the comand line install patool using "pip install patool".

+Download the zipped project file and extract all of its contents to your home directory.
-In Windows this is typically C:\Users\username
+In Windows this is usually C:\Users\username.
-On Linux this is typically /home/username/
+In Linux this is usually /home/username.

-remove the .readme files from XBLA and XBLA_Unpacked

-place an XBLA rar archive in the XBLA folder and run the extract.py script.
-(Note, if the archive is not the name of the game then change it before running the script.)

-When wxPirs launches, click the fodler icon, navigate to the innermost folder in XBLA_Unpacked, and select the only file there.
-Then click the disk icon/extract and leave it defaulting to the innermost subdirectory.
+Place all of your archived XBLA games in the XBLA folder.
+If the archive name doesn't match the title of the game then fix that now.

+Open a command line in your home directory and run "python extract.py"

+Keep an eye on the terminal, eventually it will ask you to hit enter to launch wxPirs.
+Select the innermost file in the game directory by clicking the open button and navigating to it, then click the save/extract button.
-Once that is done close wxPirs and hit enter inside your terminal
+Once it is done extracting all of the files close wxPirs and then hit enter in the command line window.

-You should now have an unarchived folder with the same name in the XBLA_Unpacked directory. inside that folder should be all of the extracted XBLA files including the newly named .xex that is needed to run the game.
+Repeat the last step until you have gone through all of your archives.
+You will know the program has ended when it shows your home directory as the final location in the terminal.

+Special note for Linux users, you will have to use wine to run wxPirs.
+Once you set that up it should run fine.